Som-Energia/intercoop/README.markdown

 - Role: A set of rights a user might have within an entity (pe. member, worker, different kind of members...)
 - Source entity: The entity a member has rights on.
 - Target entity: The entity whose services are enabled for members of the source entity.
-- Portal: a website for validated users of an entity
+- Portal: Website for validated users of the source entity
-- API: B2B web API between the two entities.
+- API: B2B web API offered by the target entity to the source entity.

 ## Main protocol sequence